Electric Immersion Water Heater Running Costs Calculator

 Hot water immersion heater elements are usually rated at 3 or 6 Kilowatts (kW).
 Hot water cylinders/tanks come in many shapes, sizes and capacities, ranging from 40 to over 400+ litres in larger homes.
 Running a bath will use approximately 60 - 80 litres of water.

-To estimate how much a tank of hot water costs simply enter your tank size in litres and the immersion heater element power rating (usually 3kW).
+To estimate* how much a tank of hot water costs to heat simply enter your tank size in litres and the immersion heater element power rating (usually 3kW).
 If your heater is 6kW it will cost the same amount but take half the time.

 Cost of heating a full water tank using an electric immersion heater